PrincetonUniversity/gerryspam/AR/README.md

 __Shapefiles__

-On October 16 2019, downloaded from here: http://gis.arkansas.gov/?product=election-precincts
+On October 16 2019, downloaded state-wide shapefile from here: http://gis.arkansas.gov/?product=election-precincts

+All changes made to precinct names recorded in [this script](https://github.com/PrincetonUniversity/gerryspam/blob/master/AR/edit_prec_names.py)

+For the counties below, the shapefile precincts did not match with the election precincts.
+We downloaded the county-specific shapefiles from the Census Partership archive, and cleaned the data using [this script](https://github.com/PrincetonUniversity/gerryspam/blob/master/AR/edit_alt_data_counties.py).

 On March 4th 2020, Madison County downloaded from here: https://www.census.gov/geo/partnerships/pvs/partnership18v2/st05_ar.html
 - Used "PVS_18_v2_vtd_05087.shp"